tradecloud/tradecloud-docs-api-v2/order/buyer/receive/single-delivery-order-response.md

 ---
-description: How to receive a single delivery order sent by the buyer.
+description: How to receive a single delivery order response sent by the supplier
 ---

-# Receive a single delivery order
+# Receive a single delivery order response

-Tradecloud will send a purchase order, either new or updated, to the supplier when an order event has been triggered.
+Tradecloud will send a purchase order response, either new or updated, to the buyer when an order event has been triggered.

-This page assumes you are using the webhook with a single delivery per order line in the `singleDeliveryOrderEvent`.
+This page assumes you are using the webhook or polling with a single delivery schedule per order line.

-When choosing polling or the delivery schedule in the `orderEvent` please continue on:
+When choosing the delivery schedule please continue on:

 {% page-ref page="README.md" %}

-## `singleDeliveryOrderEvent` header
+## `singleDeliveryOrderEvent` or `order` header

+* `id` (in case of an `order`): the Tradecloud order identifier
-* `orderId`: the Tradecloud order identifier.
+* `orderId` (in case of an `singleDeliveryOrderEvent`): the Tradecloud order identifier
-* `buyerOrder`: the buyer part of the order, see [Buyer order](#buyer-order).
+* `buyerOrder`: the buyer part of the order, see [Buyer order](#buyer-order)
-* `supplierOrder`: the supplier part of the order, see [Supplier order](#supplier-order).
+* `supplierOrder`: the supplier part of the order, see [Supplier order](#supplier-order)
 * `indicators.deliveryOverdue` is true when at least one order line is overdue.
 * `status.processStatus`: is the aggregate of all lines statuses, see [Order process status](#order-process-status).
 * `status.logisticsStatus`: is the aggregate of all lines statuses, see [Order logistics status](#order-logistics-status).
-* `version`: the Tradecloud order version number.
+* `version`: the Tradecloud order version number
-* `eventDates`: some key order event date/times.
+* `eventDates`: some key order event date/times
-* `meta`: meta information, including source and trace info, about this messsage.
+* `meta`: meta information, including source and trace info, about this messsage
 * `lastUpdatedAt`: is the latest date time the order has been changed.

 ### Buyer order

+`buyerOrder` is mostly an echo of your order fields as explained in [Issue a new order](../issue/#order-body-json-objects)

+* `supplierAccountNumber`: the supplier account number as known in your ERP system

+### Supplier order

-`buyerOrder` contains the buyer order fields:
+`supplierOrder` contains the supplier order fields:

-* `companyId`: the buyer's Tradecloud company identifier.
+* `companyId`: the supplier's Tradecloud company identifier.
-* `supplierAccountNumber`: your account number as known in the buyer's ERP system.
+* `buyerAccountNumber`: your account number as known in the supplier's ERP system.
-* `description`: a free format additional description of this order added by the buyer.
+* `description`: a free format additional description of this order by the supplier.
-* `contact`: the buyer employee responsible for this order.
+* `contact`: the supplier employee responsible for this order.
-* `properties`: are key-value based custom fields, added by the buyer.
+* `properties`: are key-value based custom fields, added by the supplier.
-* `notes`: are simple custom fields, added by the buyer.
+* `notes`: are simple custom fields, added by the supplier.
-* `labels`: value-added services labels on order level.
-* `documents`: contain meta data, objectId or url, of attached documents by the buyer.
-See:
+* `documents`: contain meta data and link of attached documents by the supplier.

 {% page-ref page="download-document.md" %}

-* `orderType`: the order type, one of `Purchase`, `Forecast` or `RFQ`.
-Default `Purchase`.

-### Supplier order

-`supplierOrder` is mostly an echo of your order fields as explained in [Send order response](../send-order-response/)​.

-* `buyerAccountNumber`: the buyer account number as known in your ERP system.

-{% hint style="warning" %}
-The `buyerAccountNumber` should be set on forehand in the Tradecloud connection with your buyer.
-You can set the account code when inviting a new connection or in the connection overview in the portal.
-{% endhint %}

 ### Order status